Location: United States

 Trumpcula: Old Habits Die Hard (20"h x 10”w x 1.5”d) - Trump's new look to further enhance his alpha persona channels Bram Stoker's Dracula movie.
 As usual, The Donald can't totally abandon his classic comb over.

-Fox Muse (18”h x 24”w) - Kellyanne Conway channels Samara, the dead girl from the movie “The Ring” starring Naomi Watts.
+Fox Muse (18”h x 24”w x 1.5"d) - Kellyanne Conway channels Samara, the dead girl from the movie “The Ring” starring Naomi Watts.
 When I see Kellyanne on Fox and occasionally on other cable news channels, I'm often reminded of Samara rising from the well and then coming through the television to wreak havoc.